lusmdl/MySimRacingCore/README.md

 - **Steering Wheel**: I use a cheap optical encoder with A and B line from china
 - **Pedals**: I use a old xbox360 racing wheel pedal set.
 It only needs to work with potis.
 - **Buttons**: The microcontroller get the 16 bit data from I2C Interface Adress 8 & 9 button data.
 You need a diffrent device for this.
 Look at my other project [here](https://github.com/lusmdl/MySimRacingButtonBox)!
-- **Joystick**: I use a Hall-effect joystick from the Sony DualShock series and have designed a custom PCB to integrate it seamlessly.
+- **Joystick**: I use a "normal" joystick from the Sony DualShock series and have designed a custom PCB to integrate it seamlessly.
 Special thanks to [little-scale](https://github.com/little-scale) for providing the [PS4 joystick footprint](https://github.com/little-scale/PS4_joystick_footprint), which served as the foundation for my design.
-- **LCD**: I use 1602 with an I2C module attached (connected via I2C Module)
+- **LCD**: I use a Arduino Uno with a LCD 2x16 shield.
+Look at this project [here](https://github.com/lusmdl/MySimRacingSetupDisplay).

 > Example PCBs for this project
 ![KiCad-PCB-Design](/doc/hardware/Pictures/PCBA.png)